frictionlessdata/datapackage-r/README.md

 #### `errors$DataPackageError`

-Base class for the all library errors.
+Base class for the all package errors.
 If there are more than one error you could get an additional information from the error object:

 ``` r